RichardKnop/machinery/README.md

 ### Chords

-Chords allow you to define a callback to be executed after all tasks in a group finished processing, e.g.:
+`Chord` allows you to define a callback to be executed after all tasks in a group finished processing, e.g.:

 ```go
 import (